 They’re ranked A with a worldwide average of 196.8 ms!

 Their support team is simply excellent.
 Throughout our entire time hosting with them, they’ve never failed to answer a question to our satisfaction, no matter how silly it may be.
 We believe that they may be one of the reasons why SiteGround is one of WordPress’s highly recommended hosts!

 They’ve also recently taken the liberty to move part of their structure to be hosted on the Google Cloud Platform, which brings plenty of benefits for their users (speed being one of them).
-This dedication to constantly improve their speeds and services are commendable, which is one of the reasons why we feel completely at ease hosting our site with them.
+This dedication to constantly improve their speeds and services are commendable.

 When it comes to datacenters, they’ve got 6 state-of-the-art buildings located across 4 continents.
 Pick one that’s closest to your customers to optimize your site’s speed (in this case, pick Australia).

-Other web hosting companies might rank slightly better in speeds, but SiteGround has a local server, outstanding international performance, excellent support, 99.99% uptime guarantee and a whole host of features we can’t live without.
-It’s no surprise that SiteGround is our #1 web hosting choice for Australia!
+Other web hosting companies might rank slightly better in speeds, but SiteGround has a local server, outstanding international performance, excellent support, 99.99% uptime guarantee and lots of features.

 HostPapa took us by surprise, as we didn’t really expect to put them on the list.
 We initially had another provider planned out for this, but after putting HostPapa through our server speed checker and actually using their services, we felt that they were definitely more deserving of this coveted spot.

 HostPapa has 3 data centers, spread out across the US, Canada and Europe.
 You’ll find that they’re sorely lacking data center presence anywhere near Australia, yet they’re on this list.